StephenChou1017/react-big-scheduler/README.md

   #### eventItemPopoverEnabled
   Controls Scheduler whether to display event item popover when moving mouse on an event item, default `true`.

+  #### calendarPopoverEnabled
+  Controls Scheduler whether to display calendar popover when clicking on a date label in header, default `true`.

   #### minuteStep
   Minute step for day view type in non-agenda view, can be 10, 12, 15, 20, 30, 60, etc, default 30.